 When will the walk be held if not the 2nd May?

-The walk will now be held on 26th September 2020 instead
+The walk will now be held on the 8th May 2021.

-Will this date mean any changes to the walk?
+Will there be any changes for the 2021 walk?

 Why can't I pay my registration fee?

 We will not be accepting any new registration's until January 2021.

 What happens to donations I have already received?

 All donations will be carried forward to the 2021 walk.

 As defined in the Terms and Conditions, donations are non-refundable and we will ensure the nominated charities and good causes receive these as normal after the postponed walk in 2021.